turingschool/backend-curriculum-site/module4/lessons/intro_to_professional_workflow.md

 *   Bugs do not carry estimates.
 *   Bugs do not affect velocity.

-If a bug is going to take more than two hours to solve it may deserve to be upgraded to a feature.

 *Practice*: Create a bug card with the title "Debug why new account emails are sent properly in staging but not production"

 ### Chore

-Chores are tasks that needs to be completed but do not directly deliver business value.
+Chores are tasks that need to be completed but do not directly deliver business value.
 For instance, a team/project might need to "Setup PostgreSQL accounts on the production server".
 That's a chore.
 They are not estimated and don't contribute to velocity.

 *Practice*: Create a chore card with the title "Setup email provider account keys for production server instance"